Reuse

 Reuse is built around shared definitions

-Reusable blocks become system assets that carry proven behavior across projects.
+Global Blocks become Library assets that carry proven behavior across projects.

 Blocks are the unit of reuse.

-Local blocks live inside a document.
-They are appropriate when the reusable logic belongs to a single project or when a system is still being developed in document scope.
+Local Definitions live inside a Project.
+They are appropriate when the reusable logic belongs to a single project or when a system is still being developed in project scope.

-Global blocks live in the shared library and can be inserted across documents.
+Global Blocks live in the Library and can be inserted across projects.
 When used this way, a common system component does not need to be recreated in every file.

 Why reuse matters beyond convenience